REGISTERING FOR A COURSE

 In order to receive credit, register and enroll just as a participant would for your course.
 When crediting your participants, you will also credit yourself.

-Most forms are in Microsoft Word format.
-They need to be saved to your computer, completed and then printed.
+Forms need to be saved to your computer, completed and then printed.

 Independent Study Contract